Cheepurupalli-Praneeth/Review-Analysis/README.md

 Replace "your-api-token-here" with your actual API token.

 ### Usage
-1. Open main.py and ensure the BASE_URL constant is set to your API endpoint.
+1. Open 'main.py' and ensure the 'BASE_URL' constant is set to your API endpoint.
 2. Execute the main script:
    ```bash
    python main.py